kubernetes-sigs/kubespray/contrib/network-storage/glusterfs/README.md

 In the same directory of this ReadMe file you should find a file named `inventory.example` which contains an example setup.
 Please note that, additionally to the Kubernetes nodes/masters, we define a set of machines for GlusterFS and we add them to the group `[gfs-cluster]`, which in turn is added to the larger `[network-storage]` group as a child group.

 Change that file to reflect your local setup (adding more machines or removing them and setting the adequate ip numbers), and save it to `inventory/k8s_gfs_inventory`.
 Make sure that the settings on `inventory/group_vars/all.yml` make sense with your deployment.
-Then execute change to the kargo root folder, and execute (supposing that the machines are all using ubuntu):
+Then execute change to the kubespray root folder, and execute (supposing that the machines are all using ubuntu):

 ```
 ansible-playbook -b --become-user=root -i inventory/k8s_gfs_inventory --user=ubuntu ./cluster.yml